markstringer-dti/markstringer-dti.github.io/dti.md

 I don't know how dramatic he was at this point.
 I don't know if he asked anybody in the room or on the phone if they could guess what the two meant?
 2 weeks to finish?
 2 Months?
 2 Years?
 But I know that at some point he did get the point across.
 The 2 was percent.
 Progress on the project, after six months and many millions of pounds was 2 percent of all the work that was in the backlog.

 This is brutal transparency.
-Any it probably came out of desparation.
+Any it probably came out of desperation.
 Having worked on that project I can guess that promises had been made to the bosses in New York that the project would be finished by some date.
-Nobody had mentioned to the bosses the problems that were being encountered that were slowing progress to a crawl.
+Nobody had mentioned to the bosses the problems that were being found.
+Problems that were slowing progress to a crawl.

 The main result of that number 2 was that Scrum Master was never allowed to speak at a show and tell again.
 The bosses in New York hired a "traditional project manager" to communication progress across the Atlantic.
 After that, guess what?
 The news was always good.

+This is what one reader said about this story:

+>> I was there and I remember this meeting very well.
+It is all true.
+And it was followed by an explosion of anger over the phone where the entire team (50+ people) were dressed down and told to get on with it or heads will roll.

+So this story that I'd heard really is true.
+But what does it tell us?
+What does it tell us about empirical process, transparency and adaptation?
+And in the end, what does that tell us about delivering the impossible.

+OK.
+Let's start here.
+I'm going to put on my magic fortune teller's hat and I'm going to look into your project.
+Mmmmm.
+Ahhh.
+Mmmm.
+Actually, I don't need a funny, and I don't need the strange noises.
+If you have a project, and this project has yet to deliver it's first live release and that release has a deadline, I already know one thing about it.

+> Your project is supposed to deliver N times as much work by the than it can do.

+What's N?
+On a "good" project N is two or three.
+I've seen lots of projects where N is 7 or 8.
+On the project that I just told you about where the Scrum Master brought up the "2" on the screen, N was somewhere between 25 and 50!

+Maybe I'm wrong.
+Maybe your project is fine.
+Maybe you're reading a book called "Delivering the Impossible" out of curiosity of what it would be like to work on one of those projects that seems impossible.
+Maybe.

+But if your project isn't fine, what are you going to do about it?
+Telling it like it is as the Scrum Master in the story tried to doesn't seem to work that well - in fact it resulted in the hiring of someone to specifically stop the bosses in New York being told the truth.

+The first thing to understand is that if your project has over-promised, it's never a bad thing for the team that's delivering that to know it.
+If you're in charge of that team, you should making sure that all of the chances to keep everything transparent (stand ups, retrospectives and show and tells) are happening.

+The second thing is to understand that shouting out bad news in front of fifty people might not be the best way of communicating it.

+Here is where you might be a lot better at this than me.
+Like the guy in the "2" story, I'm not very diplomatic.
+Like the guy in the "2" story, I've nearly gotten fired for telling it like it is in front of the wrong audience.
+You might be more diplomatic, you might have a better way of dressing up bad news.

+But here are some other things that it's important to understand.

+Everybody in the room knew that "Mr 2" was right.
+The bosses in New York heard what he said.
+Unfortunately, the way that "Mr Two" said it was so confrontational that their reaction was exactly the wrong one.
+They literally hired someone to stop him telling them the truth ever again.

+By starting to talk about the rather jolly metaphor of driving a car as a way of thinking about empirical process, we've ended up right at the absolute nitty-gritty of project management.

+In order to manage a project, you need transparency.
+When you achieve that transparency, you get bad news.
+You have to do something with the bad news.
+What do you do with the bad news?

 ## Chapter 7 - Two Bad Metaphors for Software Development